-- Also don’t forget, if Auto and Shop Information is not required to qualify for the job you want, you may be better served spending your time studying other areas of the ASVAB.
+- Also don’t forget, if Auto and Shop Information is not required to qualify for the job you want, you may be better spending your time studying other areas of the ASVAB.

 Preparing for the ASVAB Auto and Shop Information Subtest

 If you lack knowledge and experience in auto and shop, there are a few things you should do: